Stereophonics: Formation and early years (1986–1991)

 Kelly Jones and Stuart Cable lived on the same street in the Welsh village of Cwmaman.
 Jones heard Cable played drums so asked if he wanted to jam together.
 After some time practising in Jones' dad's garage, Nicholas Geake joined in on guitar.
 Later, Jones invited Paul Rosser and Chris Davies to play on bass guitar and keyboards, respectively.
 Cable recalls he was the one who suggested that Jones be the singer, as his dad was a singer back in the sixties who supported Roy Orbison.
 In 1986 the band recorded a demo under the name "Zephyr".
 When Jones went on holiday the band played a gig without him, which resulted in Jones leaving the band and Jones and Cable going their separate ways.
 Jones, Rosser and Davies formed their own R&B band called "Silent Runner" while Cable joined a glam-rock band named "King Catwalk" on drums.

-A few years later, Cable got sacked from the band and after a few weeks after that when on a bus, he waved to Jones who was standing at a bus stop and waved back.
+A few years later, Cable was sacked from the band.
+A few weeks later, Cable waved to Jones from a bus, and Jones, who was standing at a bus stop, waved back.
 It was the first contact they had since Zephyr had broken up.
-Two weeks later, Jones and Cable started speaking again in the Ivy Bush.
-They agreed to give the band another go but Cable only wanted to play their own songs, to which Jones agreed.
+Two weeks later, Jones and Cable started speaking again.
+They agreed to give the band another go, but Cable only wanted to play their own songs.
+Jones agreed.
 The duo invited Mark Everett to play for them on bass guitar and Jones then started writing his own songs.

 Everett went on holiday for two weeks but Jones and Cable wanted to continue rehearsing, so Jones invited long-time friend Richard Jones to fill in for Everett.
 Stunned by Richard's appearance and bass playing, Cable convinced Kelly to keep him instead of Everett.
 The band decided they needed another member to play lead guitar.
-Simon Collier was the first guitarist brought in, but didn't stay in the band; he did, however, become Kelly's guitar technician.
+Simon Collier was the first guitarist brought in.
+He did not stay in the band, but instead became Kelly's guitar technician.
 The band tried hiring two other guitarists, another Richard Jones and Glenn Hyde.
 Neither stayed for long.
-Hyde did however play harmonica on "Rooftop" for the band's 2001 album Just Enough Education to Perform.
+Hyde did, however, play harmonica on "Rooftop" for the band's 2001 album Just Enough Education to Perform.
 After Hyde left, the band stuck as a three-piece act.